ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Shell scripts:

-- cp and mv no longer accept cascading keys.1G
+- cp and mv no longer accept cascading keys.

 ## Notes for Maintainer